The “Make Anything” Yeast Bread Dough Recipe

 Yeast bread does not need to be intimidating, and few things are more simple or less expensive.
 It does not take exceptional baking skills to make bread, dinner rolls, breadsticks, cinnamon rolls, or Runzas.

-Once you get comfortable with making bread dough, you won’t even need to measure the flour.
+Once you get comfortable making yeast bread dough, you won’t need to measure the flour.
 The dough will tell you when it’s ready, and your hands will recognize when the dough feels just right.
 Bread baking can be and should be a very soothing, comforting process.
+Over the years, I have come to love King Arthur Flour, and I use it exclusively!

 This “make anything” yeast bread recipe has only six ingredients, and all you need are water, flour, yeast, salt, sugar, and a little butter or oil.
 The ingredients are cheap, readily available, and can be stored easily.
 That means when you are learning, dumping a batch and starting over is not a loss to mourn.
 It’s part of the learning curve, that’s all.